-- Course outcomes By the end of the course students should be able to: - 1.
-Understand the principles of the "Scientific Method" and be able to apply these principles to experiments to test hypotheses. - 2.
-Evaluate and present original data gathered from scientific experiments. - 3.
-Demonstrate knowledge of form and function of both plant and animal groups. - 4.
-Understand the significance of field experiments utilized in ecological studies.
+- Understand the principles of the "Scientific Method" and be able to apply these principles to experiments to test hypotheses. - Evaluate and present original data gathered from scientific experiments. - Demonstrate knowledge of form and function of both plant and animal groups. - Understand the significance of field experiments utilized in ecological studies.